 Most important to most homeowners is aesthetics.
 What will it look like?
 Furthermore, light, water requirements, temperature, wind exposure, soil type and hardiness zone must also be considered.
 When planting in coastal communities, salt exposure is also a key consideration.

 Trees and shrubs are either evergreen or deciduous.
 Evergreens retain their foliage all year long.
 Deciduous trees and shrubs drop their leaves in autumn.

-Evergreen conifers, are generally needled and retain their needles all year long.
+Evergreen conifers are generally needled and retain their needles all year long.
 Conifer means cone bearing.
 Conifers can function as a unifying element in the landscape, or in some cases, a focal point.
-These focal points, or specimens, can add real drama to a landscape.
+As a result these focal points, or specimens, can add drama to any landscape.
 Stop in and check out our selection of specimen evergreens.

 Choosing locations for evergreens requires some thought and careful planning.
 While they are great at creating privacy, they can also block your view – good or bad.
 Consider the mature size of your evergreens before you plant.
 Furthermore, know the mature size of your plants and be sure to give them sufficient room to grow.
 Our landscape design team can guide you in making the right choices.

 We can answer all of your questions and concerns about which evergreens to plant in the area you’re looking to enhance.
 Stop in and see our huge evergreen selection.
 If we don’t have what you’re looking for, we’ll be happy to get it for you.